indico/indico/docs/source/http_api/common.rst

                    when this is set to *yes*.
 cookieauth  ca     Use the Indico session cookie to authenticate instead of
                    an API key.
-limit       n      Return no more than the X results. offset      O      Skip the first X results. detail      d      Specify the detail level (values depend on the exported
+nocache     nc     Disable caching of results when this is set to *yes*. limit       n      Return no more than the X results. offset      O      Skip the first X results. detail      d      Specify the detail level (values depend on the exported